Hunters encouraged to help protect the wild deer herd

 “It’s as easy as filling out a tag and placing your deer’s head in our collection barrel, but it makes a big difference in protecting and keeping our wild deer as healthy as possible,” Carstensen said.
 “We need help from all hunters.”

-The DNR website also includes options for sampling deer that allow hunters to keep the antlers or have the deer mounted.
+The DNR website — dnr.state.mn.us — also includes options for sampling deer that allow hunters to keep the antlers or have the deer mounted.

+For more information on CWD, the DNR’s continued efforts to manage the disease and how to help, visit the DNR’s chronic wasting disease management page, dnr.state.mn.us/cwd/index.html.
+Hunters can also find hunting regulations and information about chronic wasting disease regulations and sampling in the 2020 Minnesota Hunting and Trapping Regulations page, dnr.state.mn.us/regulations/hunting/index.html.